lambda-larry/vim-vinegar.nvim/README.md

 * All that annoying crap at the top is turned off, leaving you with nothing but a list of files.
 This is surprisingly disorienting, but ultimately very liberating.
 Press `I` to toggle until you adapt.
+* Press `.` on a file to pre-populate it at the end of a `:` command line.
+  This is great, for example, to quickly initiate a `:grep` of the file or directory under the cursor.
+Type `.!chmod +x` and get `:!chmod +x path/to/file`.
 * Press `~` to go home.

 ## Installation